rangle/ngCourse2/handout/01-features.md

 ## Typescript Features ##

 ### Basic Types ###
-Typescript allows use of simplest units of data: numbers, strings, boolean etc. Types are same as you ould expect them in JavaScript.
-List of types allowed in typescript are:-
+Typescript allows for the use of simple units of data: numbers, strings, boolean etc. Types are the same as you would expect them to be in JavaScript.
+The list of types allowed in typescript are:
 * Boolean
 * Number:
 * String: